canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

     specified with the ``--transport-where=`` option.
 The syntax of the URL varies by transport type.

-    PlainBox comes equipped with the following transports:
+    Plainbox comes equipped with the following transports:

     launchpad
     ^^^^^^^^^